Dickinson's Birds

 “It is rare for a bird to leave evidence, even fleetingly, of how it has moved through the world.” —Tim Dee, A Year on the Wing

-Bird files are searchable by species’ common names; presence in Amherst and the surrounding region during the 19th-, 20th, and 21st centuries; conservation status (when known) across these three centuries; and appearance on Dickinson’s ‘bird list’—i.e., the list we have constructed out of the wild songbirds she named in her poems.
+Bird files are searchable by species’ common names; appearance on Dickinson’s ‘bird list’—i.e., the list we have constructed from the wild songbirds she named in her poems; and current (C21) conservation status.

-More detailed information on the birds, including notes on habitat, nest materials, and, in cases of birds named by Dickinson, local field notes, appears on the individual Bird Pages.
-Links on these pages allow users access to those manuscripts in Dickinson’s oeuvre linked with a specific bird species (“Affiliated Manuscripts”) and to “Further Data” from the primary C19, C20, and C21 bird lists we consulted for this project.
+More detailed information on the birds, including notes on habitat and nest materials as well as historical field notes from observers, appears on the individual Bird Pages.
+Links on these pages allow users access to those manuscripts in Dickinson’s oeuvre linked with a specific bird species (“Affiliated Manuscripts”).
 From the individual Bird Pages users may also access sound files and spectrographs of the calls or songs of the birds.

 For detailed information on the Bird Archive, including Sources, see also Bird Archive Notes.